+1 (888) 497-0068

 As Tet coming close, Vietnamese people working in big cities have been starting to book tickets to return to their homeland to prepare for Tet.

-As the Vietnamese Lunar New Year or Tet coming closer and closer, Vietnamese people working in big cities have been starting to book tickets to return to their homeland.
-Stores are packed with candied fruits and gift baskets, and on the streets, the vehicles are attached to traditional flowers for Tet.
+As the Vietnamese Lunar New Year, or Tet, comes closer and closer, Vietnamese people working in big cities have started to book tickets to return to their home town.
+Stores are packed with candied fruits and gift baskets, and on the streets, motorbikes and small lorries’ cargo is filled to the brim with traditional flowers for Tet.

 In our previous post, we introduced a list of the 7 most popular foods during Tet, from the iconic Vietnamese sticky square rice cake (banh chung) to a colorful five-fruit tray which is a must-have for every Vietnamese family.
 In this post, we will get closer to seeing how people in Vietnam prepare for their grandest festival of the year.
 Make a plan for your Vietnam trip at this special time of the year to understand more about it.